mui/material-ui/docs/data/joy/customization/theme-global-variants/theme-global-variants.md

 ## Override default tokens

-We recommend to use button as a starting point to customize the global variants because it tends to have the most variants with interaction compared to other components.
+We recommend to use **button** as a starting point to customize the global variants because it tends to have the most variants with interaction compared to other components.

-Let's style the Joy buttons to look like [twitter bootstrap](https://getbootstrap.com/docs/5.2/components/buttons/#examples):
+Let's style the Joy button to look like [twitter bootstrap](https://getbootstrap.com/docs/5.2/components/buttons/#examples):

 - The default bootstrap button is comparable to Joy `solid` variant.
 - Bootstrap use `secondary` color (grey) which is similar to `neutral` color in Joy.